 - Regular item on bowel, cervical and breast screening in the Aboriginal Health Services’newsletter.

 - Add a cervical, breast and bowel cancer screening question to the annual health check.

 - Regular booking for a group (2+) for a breast screen every 6 weeks – designate a staff member to be responsible for organising the visit.
-Have a sign showing in reception for community to see when the next date the group booking is.
+Have a sign showing in reception for community to see when the next group booking is.

 - When staff are talking about cancer screening to patients, ensure they book patients for an appointment during this discussion.